ALTERNATE ROOTS, INC.

 Standing and ad-hoc committees shall be appointed as required at the annual meeting of the Board of Directors or by the Executive Committee.

-ARTICLE VIII.
+ARTICLE XIII.
 INUREMENT

 No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to its Board, members or Executive Committee, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered (other than routine service on the Executive Committee) and to make payments and distributions in furtherance of the purposes set forth in Article II.
 Actual expenses incurred by Board members while conducting the affairs of the Corporation may be paid, provided that such expenses are authorized in advance by the Executive Committee of the Board.